The 12 Greatest Political Comebacks in American History

 The comeback as campaign: Truman, Jackson, Reagan

 Jackson's comeback took four years and created mass party politics.
-Denied in the 1825 House election despite leading in both counts, he won 1828 with 56 percent of the popular vote in an election with triple the 1824 turnout.
-Reagan's took twelve: a late 1968 convention bid, the 1,187-1,070 delegate loss to Ford in 1976, and then the 1980 landslide, 489 electoral votes at an age, 69, that pundits had called disqualifying.
-Clinton and Jerry Brown close the list as the great state-level restorations, Clinton reclaiming Arkansas within two years of being the nation's youngest defeated governor, and Brown returning to the California governorship 28 years after leaving it, long enough that he holds both the youngest-modern and oldest records for the office (California Secretary of State).
+Denied in the 1825 House election despite leading in both counts, he won 1828 with 56 percent of the popular vote in an election with roughly double the 1824 turnout (National Archives, Electoral College results, 1828).
+His Depth of Defeat reads 26: the corrupt-bargain loss in the House was a genuine denial of an office he had led toward, deeper than a lost nomination but shallower than a lost presidency held.
+Reagan's comeback took twelve years: a late 1968 convention bid, the 1,187-1,070 delegate loss to Ford in 1976, and then the 1980 landslide, 489 electoral votes at an age, 69, that pundits had called disqualifying.
+Reagan's Depth of Defeat is the lowest in the top eight at 20, because a lost nomination is a shallower hole than a lost general election, but his Height of Return of 37 is among the highest, a 44-state sweep.

-Several famous recoveries missed the cut, and the reasons are worth stating.
+Several famous recoveries missed the cut, and the reasons follow directly from the two meters.
 Thomas Jefferson lost the 1796 election to John Adams and won the 1800 rematch, but under the original constitutional design his 1796 loss made him vice president, a soft landing that fails the depth-of-defeat test.
 William Henry Harrison lost in 1836 and won in 1840, a genuine electoral comeback, but a single ordinary defeat followed by a 31-day presidency ranks below every entry here on both measures.
 Hubert Humphrey lost the 1968 presidency by seven tenths of a point and returned to the Senate in 1971, a return to a lower office from a narrow loss.
-The list rewards documented ruin reversed by documented restoration, and those three fell short of ruin.
-The twelve who made it did not have that problem.

 Years from defining defeat to the comeback victory